 “Alcohol use and alcohol use disorders have historically been viewed as a male phenomenon.
 The present study calls this assumption into question and suggests that young women, in particular, should be the target of concerted efforts to reduce the impact of substance use and related harms.”

-The study does not provide any explanations for why the gender gap is closing, but speculations include changes in traditionally female gender roles; the researchers point to a study that showed alcohol consumption rates were most similar between men and women in countries where male and female roles were most equal.
+The study does not provide any explanations for why the gender gap is closing, but speculations include changes in traditionally female gender roles; the researchers point to a

 The men and women in the analysis were very young and early in their alcohol use, the authors warn.
 As a result, more studies will have to be carried out as the young males and females age into their 30s and 40s.